turtlemarine/flurbo/README.md

 # Mission

-Everyone want's extend life of "Rick and Morty" show for as long as possible and everyone want's see as much as possible seasons of it, as sooner as possible!
+Everyone want's extend life of **"Rick and Morty"** show for as long as possible and everyone want's see as much as possible seasons of it, as sooner as possible!
 We have a plan.
-The first step we take on ourselves, we created Flurbo currency and we will send a donation of 1,000,000,000 FLB to Dan Harmon and Justin Roiland.
+The first step we take on ourselves, we created Flurbo currency and we will send a donation of **1,000,000,000 FLB** to **Dan Harmon** and **Justin Roiland**.
 The second and most important step is entirely up to you.
 You ask how can you help?
 Just become a part of the Flurbo community and help it's grow!
 Let's make Flurbo great!
 Rikki-Tikki-Tavi, Bitch!
 Remember, it's all up to you and that's the waaaayyy the news goes!
 AIDS!

 # How to start use Flurbo?